MathieuFortune/mathieufortune.github.io/about.md

 ## About
 </div>
 <div class="content" markdown="1">
 I'm Mathieu Fortune a French Front/UI Developer with 4+ years of experience.
-Identify, search and resolve human problems by designing and developing products is a passion I'm living every days.
+Identify, search and resolve human problems by designing and developing products is a passion I'm living every day.
 I like sport, movies, traveling and just living the present.
-Constanly learning and experiencing new things.
+Constantly learning and experiencing new things.
 </div>
 </section>